burespe1/semantic-dictionary/drafts/DR_EU_2024-490/detailed-common-standard-and-special-fare-query-for-scheduled-transport-and-transport-on-demand-where-relevant-basic-commercial-.md

 subcategory: Detailed common standard and special fare query
 ---

-**Detailed common standard and special fare query – _for scheduled transport and transport on demand where relevant - basic commercial conditions such as refunding, replacing, exchanging or transferring_** the minimum set of information about basic commercial conditions required for supporting fare queries.

 >This information may refer to the principles of refunding, replacing, exchanging, and transferring a ticket and/or the basic conditions, such as purchase windows, validity periods, fare limitations, and minimum duration.